wraithan/wraithan.net/content/SC2/walling_in_pvz.rst

 lost because I couldn't control them.

 I am glad I did the experiment though.
-I think I will continue with this build but build my second, third and fourth gateways on my natural ramp to all
+I think I will continue with this build but build my second, third and fourth gateways on my natural ramp to wall off there and get some better control.
+There are some other potential problems I can see with this build, such as if they go muta I'm going to definitely need storm researched and to keep an HT in each mineral line.